switchboard-xyz/switchboard-v2-example/README.md

 OPTIONS
-  --authorityKeypair    filesystem path of keypair that will have authority of new accounts -f, --force           overwrite any outputted files
+  --authorityKeypair    filesystem path of keypair that will have authority of new accounts and pay for onchain transactions -f, --force           overwrite any outputted files

 EXAMPLE